 This process creates a new, longer lasting joint that should meet or exceed the lifetime of the chair.

+Rear of the chair showing the metal tab insert.
 Front of the chair showing where the original metal is blended with the insert.

+Some things to keep in mind: The repair is not going to look like the original joint.
+It will usually be “beefier” for lack of a better term.
 Also – much of the surrounding finish will have to be ground off with a wire wheel or sanding disk – and the heat from the welding process will damage the paint in the immediate area of the repair.

 More may flake off post-repair.
 Just be aware that the chair is going to need some TLC afterward to hide the repair, as the whole process damages the existing finish/color/patina.